 andrew garnett from PASSENGER transport spoke to Antonio Carmona who is leading Ticketer’s overseas expansion.

-“Our ethos, in combination with a cloud native Software-as-a-Service backend, allows us to serve operators and authorities of any size with a market-focussed product at a fair price”
+“Our ethos, in combination with a cloud native Software-as-a-Service backend, allows us to serve operators and authorities of any size with a market-focused product at a fair price”

 This looks set to be a big year for ticketing and payments specialist Ticketer as it looks to bring its popular solutions to a wider international market in 2020.
 Those plans have been boosted by the recent acquisition of Norwegian firm FARA, a company that Antonio Carmona, Ticketer’s recently appointed General Manager of its international operations, believes has numerous synergies with its new parent.